bighuang624/bighuang624.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Siteng Huang (黄思腾).
 I am a joint Ph.D. student of [Westlake University](https://www.westlake.edu.cn/) and [Zhejiang University](http://www.zju.edu.cn/), advised by Dr. [Donglin Wang](https://en.westlake.edu.cn/about/faculty/201912/t20191206_2513.shtml).
 Also, I am a member of MiLAB (Machine Intelligence Laboratory) in Westlake University, where I do my research work.
-My research interests lie within robot learning, especially on technologies that allow machines and robots to complete new tasks, acquire new skills or adapt to the environment rapidly with fewer samples through learning algorithms, such as meta-learning, multi-task learning and transfer learning.
+My research interests include meta-learning, multi-task learning and transfer learning.
+In particular, I am interested in technologies that allow machines and robots to complete new tasks, acquire new skills or adapt to the environment rapidly with fewer samples through learning algorithms.
 I am also interested in sequence modeling, multimodal machine learning and deep learning.

 Before coming to Westlake University, I obtained my bachelor's degree of Engineering from [School of Computer Science](http://cs.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/), majoring in Software Engineering.